Cruise Big Blue - Lake Tahoe Boat Tours

 Frequently Asked Questions

-Do I have to book the whole boat, or can I join a shared tour?
+Do I have to book the whole boat?

 Can we bring alcohol?